End-to-End Learning on 3D Protein Structure for Interface Prediction: Experiments

-We start by evaluating the effectiveness of our structural features by comparing to top existing methods applied to $\mathcal{T}_p$, as shown in Table \ref{table:perf}.
-Some of these methods were pulled from the comparison in \textcite{Fout2017b} and include Deep Tensor Neural Networks (DTNN) from \textcite{Schutt2017d}, and Neural Graph Fingerprints (NGF) from \textcite{Duvenaud2015c}.
-Another state-of-the-art feature-engineering tree ensemble method is BIPSPI \parencite{Sanchez-Garcia2018}.
-Our goal is to maximize performance of structural features, and so in order to isolate the effectiveness of the structural representations, we remove sequence features from the compared models and re-run their training procedures.
-Results with sequence added in are reported in Appendix \ref{app:seq}.
+We start by evaluating the effectiveness of our features by comparing to top existing methods applied to interface prediction, as shown in Table \ref{table:perf}.
+Graph convolutional network methods based on high-level features were pulled from the comparison in \textcite{Fout2017b} and include Deep Tensor Neural Networks (DTNN) from \textcite{Schutt2017d} and Neural Graph Fingerprints (NGF) from \textcite{Duvenaud2015c}.
+Another state-of-the-art feature-engineering method is BIPSPI \parencite{Sanchez-Garcia2018}, which is based on extreme gradient boosting.

-For each model, we select from available hyperparameters by evaluating $\mathcal{C}_p^{val}$ ($\mathcal{C}_r^{val}$ for SASNet) performance across replicates.
-At test time we evaluate on $\mathcal{C}_p^{test}$, splitting the predictions by complex and computing the Area Under the Receiver Operating Characteristic (AUROC) for each one.
+For each model, we select from available hyperparameters by choosing those with the best performance on a fixed data set, across replicates.
+For SASNet, this set is the validation subset of DIPS, whereas for the other methods this is DB5-train.
+At test time we evaluate on DB5-test, splitting the predictions by complex and computing the Area Under the Receiver Operating Characteristic (AUROC) for each one.
 We then calculate the median of those AUROCs.
 We refer to this as the median per-Complex AUROC (CAUROC).
-As our final performance metric we report the mean and standard deviation of CAUROC across all replicates, as well as the CAUROC of the replicate with the best validation performance.
-Our models demonstrate superior performance to all other methods without the use of any hand-engineered features, and without using $\mathcal{C}_p$ for any part of the training or validation pipeline.
+This ensures that larger complexes do not have an outsize effect on performance metrics.
+As our final performance metric we report the CAUROC of the replicate with the best validation performance.
+SASNet demonstrates superior performance without the use of any hand-engineered features, and without even directly training or validating on DB5.